Presidential Leadership Medal of Excellence

 Recommendation forms and letters are to be submitted by the faculty, staff, or administrative member completing the recommendation.
 All recommendations are to be submitted by the application deadline.

-All applicants must also be available for an interview with the selection committee in January or February 2022.
+All applicants must also be available for an interview with the selection committee in January or February 2023.
 However, interviews will only be granted to award finalists.
-Dates for interviews are yet to be determined and will be given to finalists as soon as possible.
+Dates for interviews are yet to be determined and will be given to finalists as soon as possible in January.

 Clarifying questions or concerns about the online application and online recommendations may be directed to Tricia Yee, PLME Coordinator, at email@example.com or 513-556-6236.